aspose-slides/Aspose.Slides-API-References/english/php-java/chartseries/getdoughnutholesize/_index.md

 ---
 title: getDoughnutHoleSize
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 70
 url: /php-java/chartseries/getdoughnutholesize/
 ---

 ## getDoughnutHoleSize()  method

  Specifies the size of the hole in a doughnut chart (can be between 10 and 90 percents of the size of the plot area.).